-This is a maintenance-dredging Contract for multiple sites at various locations along the San Francisco waterfront.
+This is a 5-year maintenance-dredging Contract for multiple sites at various locations along the San Francisco waterfront.
 The Contractor shall provide all labor, equipment, and materials required to successfully complete each dredging event.
-The sites identified in this Contract are for an on-call program from 2022 to 2024, and accomplished depending upon funding and other priority decisions made at the sole discretion of the Port.
 Dredged material will include material suitable for unconfined aquatic disposal (SUAD) and material not suitable for unconfined aquatic disposal (NUAD) and material suitable for placement at permitted beneficial reuse sites.
 The Contractor needs to become familiar with all the sites designated for dredging and disposal.
 Actual site(s) to be dredged will be designated by the Port Engineer for each Dredge Event.
 Each Dredge Event will require a separate mobilization.
 Specific information for each Dredge Event will be identified by the Port Engineer prior to the Dredge Event and includes Dredge Event schedule, required dredge berths, Required Dredge Elevations, dredge prism (i.e., dredging area limits), and delineation of suitable (i.e. SUAD) vs. unsuitable (i.e. NUAD) material areas as well as material suitable for beneficial reuse.
 The Port reserves the right to vary the actual sites for each Dredge Event, the area to be dredged within each dredge site, and the volume of material to be dredged for each dredge site.
 Other pertinent information regarding the Contract is outlined below.

 - A. Sites that may be dredged as part of this Contract include: Fisherman's Wharf, Hyde Street Harbor, Pier 9, Pier 27, Piers 35 East and West, Pier 40, Piers 80, Islais Creek and Approach, Pier 92, Pier 94, Pier 96, South Beach Harbor and Downtown Ferry Terminal.
-Some of these sites may not be dredged as part of this Contract, and other facilities on the San Francisco waterfront may be added. - B. The Required Dredge Elevation(s) will vary depending upon the dredge site as generally shown on the Plans, or as identified by the Port Engineer for each dredge site in a Dredge Event. - C. Port will perform any necessary physical, chemical, and biological testing to establish whether the dredge materials are suitable or not suitable for unconfined aquatic disposal. - Contractor shall arrange for transportation of dredged material to and disposal of dredged material at the permitted and approved disposal sites noted in this Section. - E. Debris, where encountered, will be removed and disposed of properly.
+Some of these sites may not be dredged as part of this Contract. - B. The Required Dredge Elevation(s) will vary depending upon the dredge site as generally shown on the Plans, or as identified by the Port Engineer for each dredge site in a Dredge Event. - C. Port will perform any necessary physical, chemical, and biological testing to establish whether the dredge materials are suitable or not suitable for unconfined aquatic disposal. - D. Contractor shall arrange for transportation of dredged material to and disposal of dredged material at the permitted and approved disposal sites noted in this Section. - E. Debris, where encountered, will be removed and disposed of properly.
 Contractor shall arrange for transportation and disposal of dredged solid debris such as, but not limited to, wood, metal, or concrete, to an approved landfill permitted for receiving such debris.
 Alternately, if such solid debris can be recycled effectively, Contractor shall arrange for its transportation and recycling.